Asteria5675/BetterDiscordThemes/null/README.md

 This is called a `readme.md` for a reason.

 # Intro
-Null a discord theme originally created by Modder.
+Null a discord theme originally created by <a href="https://github.com/Modder4869/BdBrokenStuff/tree/master/Themes/v1">Modder </a>.
 The original version used `calc` and css variables based around HSL.
 Hue based of a color wheel, Saturation for a shade gray (0%) to the full color(100%) from hue, and Lightness is the amount of light the color has 0% for black, 100% for white.
 This theme is a rewite of the original to provide the user with a lot of more variables to change the difference in colours or to keep a monotone of a particular color.
 A [guide](https://github.com/Asteria5675/BetterDiscordThemes/blob/master/null/README.md/#Visual-Guides) on editing the variables of null.

 ## Versions
 Currently 2 main versions will be supported:
   1. `Null` which will include imports of addons, users may remove the addon imports if desired, which will most likely receive more updates and changes in the furture.
-  This version will preset as dark gray and accent colors
+  This version will preset as dark gray and accent colors. <a href="https://betterdiscord.net/ghdl?id=3407">null download</a>
   2. `Null Clear` a presetup transparent version of null, original file will not include addon imports.
-However, the theme will preset like `Null` with coloured channels, tooltips, etc.
+However, the theme will preset like `Null` with coloured channels, tooltips, etc. <a href="https://betterdiscord.net/ghdl?id=3408">null clear download</a>
+  <br> </br>
-  3. `Dark Null` will be setup to mimic the original Discord feel so no accent colours on tooltips, channels, blurple elements, mentions/channels, etc.
+  3. `Dark Null` will be setup to mimic the original Discord feel so no accent colours on tooltips, channels, blurple elements, mentions/channels, etc. <a href="https://betterdiscord.net/ghdl?id=3409">dark null download</a>
+  <br> </br>
 The third version is to appeal to lack of a "just a darker version of Discord nothing else".
 This version obviously could be made easily from changing things from the first file; however, it'll be ideal to remove the demand of just a dark discord even with a detailed readme.

 Note: I'm aware of the idea of themes and the idea of using imports and changing variables and calling them 'themes'.
-Null is one theme, with different versions already preset so thousands of questions are not being asked.
+Null is one theme, with different versions already preset to avoid the thousands of simple questions being asked.

 ## Previews
 ![Null](https://github.com/Asteria5675/BetterDiscordThemes/blob/master/SourceCodes/src/Screenshot_296.png)